TheM1N9/stella/README.md

     - **Ask questions** (e.g., "What is the weather like today?").
     - **Say "Stop"** to end the conversation.

+4. **For Sending Emails**:
+    - Set up the Gmail API using OAuth2 authentication.
+Follow these steps:
+        - Set up a [Google Cloud Platform](https://cloud.google.com/) project.
+        - Under "APIs and services", enable the Gmail API, Calander API.
+        - Create credentials for a Desktop App and download the `credentials.json` file.
+        - Store the `credentials.json` file in your project directory.

 ## Code Overview

 ### Main Components